British high tea traditions

 The quintessential British ritual of high tea has its own; unique tea time etiquette, and traditional charming behaviour.

-High tea is a truly British custom dating back to the 19th century, and now popular world wide.
+High tea is a truly British custom dating back to the 19th century, and now popular worldwide.
 The custom was started by Anna, the Duchess of Bedford to fill the gap between lunch and dinner.
 Earlier dinner was served around 9 pm, and to stave off the hunger, the Duchess would have tea and cakes, thus creating a new custom of high tea.
-The light tea was such a success that, later on friends were also invited to join.
+The light tea was such a success that, later on, friends were also invited to join.
 Social ties quickly established among women seeing each other so regularly.

-A traditional afternoon tea starts with finger sized sandwiches, followed by scones with jam, Devonshire or clotted cream, and pastries like cakes, shortbread and cookies.
+A traditional afternoon tea starts with finger-sized sandwiches, followed by scones with jam, Devonshire or clotted cream, and pastries like cakes, shortbread and cookies.
 Of course, lashings of tea trail behind.
 What can be a better way to have a staycation, a few hours of lingering over tea and scones?
 If the tea was served in tea lounges of luxury hotels, it was often accompanied by light music and even a little dancing.

 Soirée in style

 Planning for a high tea at home?
-Well, not so difficult actually, all it needs is proper planning and right choice of accompaniments.
+Well, not so difficult actually, all it needs is proper planning and the right choice of accompaniments.
 The grandeur of the environment provides a luxurious and tranquil setting to enjoy a range of gourmet delights over high tea.